Pesto is a 12-week intensive training program to help engineers in India break into international tech careers via full-time remote jobs.

 We have reached out to the maintainers of a variety of open source projects and put together a list of projects that need student help.
 Each student will choose one of these projects.
 They will then spend their last four weeks making meaningful contributions to their chosen project guided by Pesto teachers and the projects maintainers.

 We feel if you don't get a job paying at least ₹15 LPA, our training program isn't good enough and you shouldn't have to pay for it.
-You won't pay a cent.
+You won't pay anything.

 Our instructors are dedicated, full time, expert engineers that have worked on products that have touched millions of people.